pmorch/keepassxc-wiki/Building-KeePassXC.md

 - `-DQT_BINARY_DIR=/path/to/qt5/bin`.

-If you installed Qt5 with `homebrew`, you can skip this.
+If you installed Qt5 with `homebrew`, you can skip this step.

 ## Windows
 In an Msys terminal, download and unpack the source code as described in the [Linux](#linux) section, change into the source code directory and run: